svn2github/transistortester/bootloaders/optiboot/ReadMe2.txt

 =======================================================================================
 Available options
 =======================================================================================
-F_CPU			specifies the frequency (Hz), at which the AVR mikrocontroller should run.
+AVR_FREQ		specifies the frequency (Hz), at which the AVR mikrocontroller should run.

 BAUD_RATE		specifies the baud rate for the serial interface.